 Components of Carbide Grades Include:

-The Recipe: Varying mixing ratios are used to create the ideal recipe.
-As well as adding additional ingredients, such as such chromium, nickel, tantalum and titanium.
+Ingredients: Varying mixing ratios are used to create the ideal recipe.
+As well as adding additional ingredients, such as chromium, nickel, tantalum and titanium.

 Cobalt (Co) Percentage: An increase in cobalt (Co) generally increases the transverse rupture strength and the toughness, but you will sacrifice some hardness.
 The percentage of cobalt is by weight.
 When someone says 10% or 12% Cobalt by weight, it actually equals a much greater amount by volume.
 A 12% cobalt content by weight could be more than 20% by volume.